 3 Ways Not to Write a Compelling Supervillain

-As was driven home to me by a book I just finished, the devil makes a lousy bad guy.
+As a matter of fact, “the devil”–or any ultimate evil–makes a lousy bad guy.
 This is so for a couple of reasons.

-3. The fact that the bad guy represents utter evil too often means that the good guy, by default, is utterly in the right.
+The fact that the bad guy represents utter evil too often means the good guy, by default, is utterly in the right.
 The opportunities for internal conflict (although certainly still present) are much less likely to be utilized.
-And, as a result, the story suffers thematically as well.
+As a result, the story suffers thematically as well.

 Although these types of antagonists can be done well, remember that even the likes of Darth Vader had a spark of goodness left in his heart.
 And he was more interesting because of it.